NELKIO/manga-cleaner-and-typer-fast-website/README.md

 # Clearing bubbles and translating them

 This project is made for manga/manhwa/webtoons and its main purpose is to clear the contaiment of the bubble and translate it.
-Demonstration:
+Demonstration (video):
 [![Demonstration (video)](http://img.youtube.com/vi/POCjIIV1q2I/0.jpg)](http://www.youtube.com/watch?v=POCjIIV1q2I)

 ## Usage